cmdcolin/jbrowse-plugin-ldviewer/README.md

 We could also consider

 - calculating whatever plink is doing on the client side
-- if not calculate client sid, we could host ldserver as a public utility, and set default config to point at it
+- if not calculate client side, we could host ldserver as a public utility, and set default config to point at it
-- support efficient file format like LDmat. it is currntly aimd as smallish regions
+- support efficient file format like LDmat. it is currently aimed as smallish regions